Kiritsu/uploadr/README.md

 dotnet publish -c Release -f netcoreapp2.2 -r [RUNTIME]
 ```
 You can replace [RUNTIME] by either `win-x64` or `linux-x64` depending on the target operating system.
 See Microsoft documentation for .NET Core runtime if you have troubles.

+# Auto update script

+## Requirements
+- Python 3.7 or higher

+## Summary

+There's an auto-update script made in python which pull the latest build in Azure Pipelines and download the right artifact if your version of ShareY is outdated.
+It will shutdown your app, replace the files (config included for now!) and restart it.

+You can use this script in a cronjob to automatically update the app.

+It has not been tested very well for now.